 Burgeoning demand for highly trained personnel

-Meeting this demand will require airplane manufacturers and the commercial aviation industry to rely more heavily on new digital technology, including online and mobile computing, to meet the learning requirements of a new generation.
-The growing diversity of aviation personnel also demands highly qualified, motivated, and knowledgeable instructors with cross-cultural and cross-generational skills.
-Training programs will need to focus on enabling airplane operators to gain optimum advantage of the innovative features of the latest generation of airplanes, such as the 787 Dreamliner.
+Meeting this exponential demand growth will require innovative solutions focused on new digital technology to match the learning requirements of a new generation.
+The growing diversity of aviation personnel will require instructors to have cross-cultural and cross-generational skills.
+Training providers will focus more strongly on enabling airplane operators to gain optimum advantage from the advanced features of the latest generation of airplanes, such as the 787 Dreamliner.

-A pilot shortage has already arisen in many regions of the world.
-Airlines across the globe are expanding their fleets and flight schedules to meet surging demand in emerging markets.
-Asia in particular is experiencing delays and operational interruptions due to pilot scheduling constraints.
+Airlines across the globe are expanding their fleets and flight schedules to meet surging aviation demand in emerging markets.
+The industry continues to consider how to address challenges and fill the future pilot pipeline.

 The largest projected growth in pilot demand is in the Asia Pacific region, with a requirement for 192,300 new pilots over the next 20 years.
 China will generate the largest share of the region's demand, with a need for 77,400 pilots.
 Europe will require 99,700 pilots, North America 85,700, Latin America 48,600, the Middle East 40,000, Africa 16,500, and the Commonwealth of Independent States 15,200.